mercanca/spart/README.md

 Some features of the spart requires Slurm 18.08 or newer.
 With older versions, the spart works with reduced feature set i.e. without showing the federated clusters column and user-spesific output.

 Also, with Slurm 20.02.X, the spart have a problem to connect the slurm database.
 Because of that, the spart works with reduced feature set at this version, too.

-Also, the spart requires, the slurm configured to give permision for reading other users job info, node info, and other information.
+The spart requires, the slurm configured to give permision for reading other users job info, node info, and other information.